brockboe/RISCV-Processor/mp3/README.rst

   two is the best predictor to use for a branch.
 This predictor should use the two bit counter method to make its selection, and should update on a per-branch basis.

+.. _Software branch predictor model:

+- **Software Branch Predictor Model**

+  To evaluate whether or not your branch predictor is performing as expected, you need to know what expected is.
+To accomplish that, you can create a systemverilog model of your core and branch predictor.
+  This model comes with the added benefit of helping you verify the rest of your core as well.
+Your branch predictor's accuracy must match the model's accuracy for points.
+If you do not implement a dynamic branch prediction model, this option is only worth a single advanced feature point.

 .. _Return address stack:

 - **Return Address Stack**